Turkode : TPS

 The trip destination

-• 7 days point-to-point walking with full porterage
+• Seven days of walking with full porterage

 • Travel by private minibus and by train